LambdaLabs/lambda-docs/docs/education/linux-usage/air-gapped-lambda-stack.md

 ## Configure the air-gapped system to use the local Lambda Stack repository

-1. Modify the `install-lambda-stack.sh` (the Lambda Stack installation script) in your home directory by removing the lines:
+1. In your home directory, modify the `install-lambda-stack.sh` (the Lambda Stack installation script) by removing the lines:

     ```{ .text .no-copy }
     # Install Lambda repository